ajbacon/bank_tech_test_rb/Readme.md

 The program is split into 4 classes described below, each indedendently unit tested.

-**BankAccount** This manages user transactions
+**BankAccount:** This manages user transactions
-**transaction** This stores information pertaining to the transaction: Date / Credit or Debit / balance after transaction
+**transaction:** This stores information pertaining to the transaction: Date / Credit or Debit / balance after transaction
-**transaction_history** This stores all previous transactions
+**transaction_history:** This stores all previous transactions
-**print_statement** This formats the transactions for printing to stdout
+**print_statement:** This formats the transactions for printing to stdout

 ## Domain Model